Homological properties of invariant rings of permutation groups: Introduction

-In \Cite{Hashimoto:Frational}, \Citeauthor{Hashimoto:Frational} constructs examples of permutation groups $G$ acting on a polynomial ring $S$ such that $S^{G}$ is $F$-rational but not $F$-regular.
-As a consequence of our results, this cannot happen if $G$ is a subgroup of the alternating group; indeed, $S^{G}$ is then quasi-Gorenstein [\Cref{cor:quasi-Gorenstein-characterisation}], and an $F$-rational ring is Cohen--Macaulay, and thus, $S^{G}$ would then be Gorenstein, for which the notions of $F$-rationality and $F$-regularity coincide \Cite[Theorem 4.2 (g)]{HochsterHuneke:FregTestSmooth}.
+In \cite{Hashimoto:Frational}, Hashimoto constructs examples of permutation groups $G$ acting on a polynomial ring $S$ such that $S^{G}$ is $F$-rational but not $F$-regular.
+As a consequence of our results, this cannot happen if $G$ is a subgroup of the alternating group; indeed, $S^{G}$ is then quasi-Gorenstein [\Cref{cor:quasi-Gorenstein-characterisation}], and an $F$-rational ring is Cohen--Macaulay, and thus, $S^{G}$ would then be Gorenstein, for which the notions of $F$-rationality and $F$-regularity coincide \cite[Theorem 4.2 (g)]{HochsterHuneke:FregTestSmooth}.

 On the other hand, we now draw attention to the fact that permutation groups enjoy some `uniform' properties stemming from the fact that the definition of the action is independent of the ground field.
 The key point here is that $S = k[x_{1}, \ldots, x_{n}]$ has a $k$-basis given by monomials, and that any subgroup $G$ of $\sym_{n}$ permutes the elements of this basis.
 This simple observation has the immediate consequence that $S^{G}$ has a $k$-basis given by orbit sums of monomials; this description is independent of the ground field $k$, and in particular, we deduce that the Hilbert series of the invariant ring is independent of $k$.
-This description is also used to prove that $S^{G}$ is $F$-pure when $G \le \sym_{n}$ \Cite[page 77]{HochsterHuneke:BCMA}. \Citewithauthor{HashimotoSingh} show that $S^{G}$ is $F$-pure and has finite $F$-representation type whenever $G$ acts via permutations, or more generally, via a monomial representation.
+This description is also used to prove that $S^{G}$ is $F$-pure when $G \le \sym_{n}$ \cite[page 77]{HochsterHuneke:BCMA}.
+Hashimoto and Singh \cite{HashimotoSingh} show that $S^{G}$ is $F$-pure and has finite $F$-representation type whenever $G$ acts via permutations, or more generally, via a monomial representation.
 Many results of this paper are in this spirit: we show that various homological properties and invariants are independent of the ground field --- at least when the characteristic is not two; this discrepancy can be attributed to the fact that the character $\sign \colon \sym_{n} \to k^{\times}$ is trivial if $\chr(k) = 2$.
-Our main results can be summarised as follows:
+Our main results are summarised as follows: